Eliot-Roxbergh/notes_pinephone/README.md

 **How to buy**

-The phone works and only costs 199$ (quad core, 3GB ram) [1].
+The phone works and only costs 199$ (total to Sweden 270$ incl.
+VAT) (quad core, 3GB ram) [1].
 There are also accessories like an attachable keyboard [2] as well as replacement parts and batteries.

 Only purchase if you have some Linux experience.